 (6 minute read) The word psychology originates from logos, meaning the study and use of, and psyche ie., “breath, energy, consciousness, soul or spirit” (Edwards, 2008, p.
 132).
 Yet I was taught nothing about the breath on any of my psychology courses.
-However, I think quality breathing could be considered the most effective positive psychology … Continue reading …and breathe…
+However, I think quality breathing could be considered an effective positive psychology intervention … Continue reading …and breathe…

 (6 minute read) I recently completed a 5 week coming to calm course by the lovely Tamsin Hartley (author of The Listening Space, which is a useful model to work with metaphor and clean questions in a coaching session.
 See my blog post on The Listening Space).
 I don’t know why I decided to participate … Continue reading Coming to calm